Sea-Tac Airport holds dedication ceremony for 9/11 memorial created by a local firefighter

 Ashley Fisher, the resettlement coordinator at World Relief, said case workers with the nonprofit are paired with new arrivals for 90 days to help them resettle in the United States.

-They will help them find a job, set up doctor and dentist appointments, get moved into permanent housing and register the kids for school and ESL classes.
+They will help them find a job, set up doctor and dentist appointments, get moved into permanent housing and register the kids for school and English as a second language classes.
 They will also conduct a next-day home visit to inspect their living situation.

 “I think it’s a really great opportunity to provide a sense of stability during a really chaotic, sometimes stressful time in people’s lives,” Fisher said.